-7.0 Key Stakeholders
+8.0 Key Stakeholders

 As this is a client centric business our most critical stakeholders are the small to mid-size, tech savvy, healthcare practices, who would eagerly want to become more competitive by offering their patients superior services without paying exorbitant license fees.
-By using GlobalHealth to pay per active patient, they can reduce their costs costs and still enjoy all the services we offer.
+By using GlobalHealth to pay per active patient, they can reduce their costs and still enjoy all the services we offer.

 What makes and breaks most software development projects is a dearth of good developers.
 Most of the projects that fail, do so because, in an attempt to save, they are outsourced to lower priced, less skilled developers, under the supervision of weak project managers.